Britney Spears' wedding dress designer looks back on 25 years of celebrity dresses - ExBulletin

 “People come to me for this fantasy,” explained Lhuillier, who is best known for designing wedding dresses for people like Britney spears and Reese Witherspoon, by video call.
 “They want that over the top look.”

-Even during the pandemic, when marriages were curtailed and brides around the world were forced to put their plans on hold, the fantasy “never went away,” she added.
+Even during the pandemic, when marriages were reduced and brides around the world were forced to put their plans on hold, the fantasy “never went away,” she added.

 “(The brides) never wanted to compromise on the dress.
-Even though they were going to have a little ceremony, they still wanted the dream dress … (if there were) five people in the room with them , or 200. “
+Even though they were going to have a small ceremony, they still wanted the dream dress… (that there be) five people in the room with them, or 200.

-Lhuillier has been distributing fantasies – and fulfilling her own dreams of running a successful label – since 1996, when she set up her eponymous brand in the basement of her parents’ house in Malibu without even a business plan (” we don’t have I don’t know nothing. for ten years when they devoted “90% of their time” to the business.
+Lhuillier has been distributing fantasies – and fulfilling her own dreams of running a successful brand – since 1996, when she set up her eponymous brand in the basement of her parents’ house in Malibu without even a business plan (” we don’t know anything, ”she recalls).
+Then recently graduated from the Fashion Institute of Technology in New York, she and her husband Tom Bugbee started their business from scratch and put their family on the back burner for ten years when they spent “90% of their time” in the business. business.

 At the time, Lhuillier, who was born and raised in the Philippines and then lived in Switzerland, was inspired by a sense of “Californian ease,” she writes in a new book retracing her 25-year career.
 Her early designs offered romantic, modern silhouettes that were close to the body and embellished with unexpected details, from colorful belts to blush veils.

 However, the brand was not, Lhuillier recalled, an instant dazzling success.
-As she ran between bridal shows and catwalks, calling out whoever would sell her brand’s dresses – while also running a Beverly Hills store and developing new designs – there was no time to work with.
+As she ran between bridal shows and catwalks, calling anyone who would sell her brand’s dresses – while also running a Beverly Hills store and developing new designs – there was no time to work with.
 Hollywood stylists.
-And anyway, the pair “didn’t realize the power of celebrity dressing,” she said.
+And anyway, the pair “didn’t realize the power of celebrity dress,” she said.

 But that all changed in 2002, when Angelina Jolie asked to wear one of her dresses for the Golden Globes.
 The elegant look was not a cream, beige or white, but rather a strapless black dress paired with a shawl and pearl necklace.
 Then, the following year, the brand was noticed when Lhuillier made for the first time a wedding dress for a “mega celebrity”: Britney Spears.